top of page

 This formula can be applied to indicate processing quality regardless of processing methods!
 Simply put, higher yield equals higher quality.
 However, it should also be supported by the yield of cells per milliliter are determined from processing.

-• WHY IS THE YIELD OF TOTAL NUCLEATED CELLS FROM PROCESSING IMPORTANT BUT NOT THE YIELD OF STEM CELLS?
+WHY IS THE YIELD OF TOTAL NUCLEATED CELLS FROM PROCESSING IMPORTANT RATHER THAN THE YIELD OF STEM CELLS?

 Feasibility and Accuracy!